Aniruddha Roy Chowdhury

 Aniruddha Roy Chowdhury is an Indian film director.
 He is the director and producer of multiple Bengali and Hindi films.
 He directed the highly successful Hindi movie Pink which received accolades from film critics and movie lovers alike.

 Career

 Aniruddha started his film career in the 2006 Bengali film Anuranan.
-He has won three national awards, Aravindan Puraskaram, one International Indian Film Academy Awards, two Zee Cine Awards, two ETC Bollywood Business Awards, one Stardust Awards, and best director at Jagran Film Festival, to name a few.
-Alongside feature films, he has directed and produced over four hundred ad films.

-Aniruddha received National Film Awards for both Pink and Anuranan.
-He received a National Film Award in the Best Film category for his 2008 movie Antaheen.
-The actor also made a cameo appearance in the 2015 Hindi film Piku.
+Alongside feature films, he has directed and produced over four hundred ad films.The actor also made a cameo appearance in the 2015 Hindi film Piku.
 He went on to win multiple awards, and he has made movies on important societal themes, enthralling fans and encouraging them to think about issues.